X Or Size

 The six jams unfold over more than forty minutes, exalting incoherencies and archaic elements.
 It’s not in the order of things that X Or Size, the project of American Josiah Wolfson (previously a collaborator with Sean McCann in the drone duo The Geese), finds its essence.
 Rather, it’s in the chaos, the lack of structure, loops, and the surrender to uncontrollable events; the electronic instruments are bent to a shamanic ritual, rather than to a clean and refined sound design.
 The sense of these hallucinatory journeys reaches its peak in “Ceremonism”, where a whirlwind of vocal samples descends furiously upon percussion and horns, all chopped up, repeated, distorted, and reduced to dimensions that seem accessible only through heavy doses of psychedelics: it’s like Huerco S in a state of depersonalization, a Madteo stripped of his soul.

-Disorder is the cornerstone that structures the work, but it’s also a double-edged sword, creating moments of excessive prolixity, a fragmented logorrhea, a distorted babble that inevitably reduces attention, only to then pick up the thread and restore a meaning, subtle but tangible (“Lathe D’Just”).
-It’s a work that constantly oscillates between disorientation and mystical fervor, between confusion and anarcho-primitivism (“Osso”), and only in the final title track does it seem to find a balance, the end of a hallucinatory hysteria, where low-resolution crackles accompany an astral drone, the dreamy glow of a distant star.
-Perhaps it won’t be the most coherent record of the year, but who cares, after all?
+The album constantly oscillates between disorientation and mystical fervor, between confusion and anarcho-primitivism (“Osso”), and only in the closing title track does it seem to find balance — the end of a hallucinogenic hysteria, where low-res crackles accompany an astral drone, the oneiric glow of a distant star.
+It may not be the most coherent record of the year, but honestly, who cares?

 09/03/2025